devgeeks/Canvas2ImagePlugin/README.md

 1. Add the Canvas2ImagePlugin.h, Canvas2ImagePlugin.m, NSData+Base64.h and NSData+Base64.m classes to your Plugins folder in Xcode (use "Create groups for any added folders")
 2. Add the Canvas2ImagePlugin.js file to your www folder
 3. Add the Canvas2ImagePlugin.js to your html file. eg: `<script type="text/javascript" charset="utf-8" src="Canvas2ImagePlugin.js"></script>`
-4. Add the plugin to the PhoneGap.plist under Plugins (key: "Canvas2ImagePlugin" value: "Canvas2ImagePlugin")
+4. Add the plugin to the Cordova.plist under Plugins (key: "Canvas2ImagePlugin" value: "Canvas2ImagePlugin")

 Finally, call the `saveImageDataToLibrary()` method using success and error callbacks and the id attribute of the canvas to save: